 As we know, Music Daily is all about showing great music from worldwide-known artists up to amazing breakout artists the world needs to know about.

-Unfortunately, there is also music that we didn’t fall in love with, which we call Scraps.
+Unfortunately, there is also music that we didn’t fall in love with, so today we’re presenting you our new website segment: Scraps.
 What are scraps exactly?
 The songs we thought were not too great but from artists that have other songs worth listening to.
-We premiered this segment last month!
-Check out our list of June scraps here.
-Today, we present you our list for the month of July.
+Here is our list for the month of May.